mikependon/RepoDB.NET/pages/classes/bulkinsertmapitem.md

 }
 ```

-Then you can do [BulkInsert](/operation/bulkinsert) with the mappings below.
+Then, you can do [BulkInsert](/operation/bulkinsert) with the mappings below.

 ```csharp
 using (var connection = new SqlConnection(connectionString))